What is the Federal Reserve’s balance sheet?

 The Fed, by law, can only purchase government-backed debt, but in severe emergencies, it’ll create a special “lending facility” that it’ll fund, along with funding from the Treasury Department as a backstop.
 Then, it’ll use that facility to purchase other types of debt, such as corporate or municipal bonds.
 Those special facilities are then listed on the Fed’s balance sheet, as they were in the aftermath of the coronavirus crisis.

-The Fed’s balance sheet is important because officials use it to influence longer-term interest rates.
-When officials want to stimulate the economy, they buy more assets and expand their asset portfolio.
+The Fed’s balance sheet is important for monetary policy because officials use it to influence the longer-term interest rates that its key benchmark interest rate — the federal funds rate — doesn’t normally control.
+When officials want to stimulate the economy, they buy more assets and grow their portfolio.
 When they want to restrict growth, they let assets roll off and shrink their balance sheet.

 The balance sheet has drawn national attention since the Great Recession.
 In November 2008, then-Fed Chairman Ben Bernanke faced a financial panic.
-The Fed reduced interest rates to virtually zero, but that decision still wasn’t enough to jump start an economy suffering its worst turmoil since the Great Depression.
+The Fed reduced interest rates to virtually zero, but those moves still weren’t enough to jump-start an economy suffering its worst turmoil since the Great Depression.

 These purchases were dubbed “quantitative easing,” or QE, by financial experts.
 The Fed, however, prefers “large-scale asset purchases,” says Joe Pavel, senior media relations specialist at the board of governors of the Fed.